Naval battles of the American Revolutionary War: Foundation of the Continental Navy

 On Lake Champlain, Benedict Arnold supervised the construction of 12 vessels to protect access into Hudson River's uppermost navigable reaches from advancing British forces.
 A British fleet destroyed Arnold's in the Battle of Valcour Island, but the fleet's presence on the lake managed to slow down the British progression enough until winter came before they were able capture Fort Ticonderoga.
 By mid-1776, a number of ships, ranging up to and including the thirteen frigates approved by Congress, were under construction, but their effectiveness was limited; they were completely outmatched by the mighty Royal Navy, and nearly all were captured or sunk by 1781.

-Privateers had some success with 1,697 letters of marque being issued by Congress.
+American privateers had some success with 1,697 letters of marque being issued by Congress.
 Individual states and American agents in Europe and in the Caribbean also issued commissions.
 Taking duplications into account, various authorities issued more than 2,000 commissions.
-Lloyd's of London estimated that Yankee privateers captured 2,208 British ships, amounting to almost $66 million, a significant sum at the time.
+Lloyd's of London estimated that American privateers captured 2,208 British ships, amounting to almost $66 million, a significant sum at the time.